teistiz/instanssi-samples/sdl2cubes/README.md

     pacman -Sy
     pacman --needed -S bash pacman pacman-mirrors msys2-runtime

-If the MSYS2 runtime is updated, restart the shell.
+If the second command updates anything, restart the shell.
 If you want to, you can update the rest of the packages with:

     pacman -Su

-Then install the dependencies:
+Then install the project dependencies:

     pacman -S make mingw-w64-i686-SDL2 mingw-w64-i686-libvorbis mingw-w64-i686-gcc